attiayoussef-TA/Qryptum-Prototype/README.md

   - Bits lost during reconciliation
   - PQC metrics (signature, verification time)
   - AES metrics (encryption/decryption time)
 ---

+### 4. Results  🧪

+The simulations were performed on a graph consisting of five nodes (Alice, Bob, Charlie, David, and Eve), connected by edges representing quantum communication channels.
+For each run, a total of 4096 bits is generated and processed in successive batches (292 circuits of 14 qubits each).
+Background channel noise is modeled with an error rate of 0.01, which can be increased by interference from Eve according to a configurable eavesdropping fraction (e.g., 10% of the qubits).
+Key integrity is monitored through the Quantum Bit Error Rate (QBER), and any key is discarded if it exceeds the threshold of 11%.
+Key lengths before and after Privacy Amplification are recorded, with a minimum key size fixed at 64 bits for this scenario.

+---

 ## ⚡ Usage / Run Instructions